FREN2407 French Studies 7

 - The area of knowledge for this unit is Society and Culture

 - Category A broadening unit for Bachelor of Arts students where relevant according to the broadening requirements for each student

 - This unit is designed for students who have completed FREN1106 French Advanced II or FREN1406 French Studies 6, and improves proficiency on all aspects of language comprehension and production.
 The unit focuses on developing translation skills, while deepening a grammatical and syntactical appreciation of standard French in a variety of situations and registers of language.
 It aims at improving proficiency on all aspects of language comprehension and production.
 Students also expand their range of vocabulary, their knowledge of French society and current issues, improve their confidence in oral situations and their general fluency and literacy.
 The unit leads to FREN2408 French Studies 8.
 It contributes to achieving the French major's general outcomes of understanding self and others, research and communication.

-- Typically this unit is assessed in the following ways: (1) student-led projects/exposés; (2) compositions/summarie; (3) in-class tests; (4) grammar exercises; and (5) participation.
+- Indicative assessments in this unit are as follows: (1) student-led projects; (2) quiz and tests; and (3) participation and homework.
 Further information is available in the unit outline.